-Combining these empirical considerations with the logic of Lemma 3 and Propositions 2 and 3 explains the redistributive grievances linkage between regional oil and civil war onset.
-By undermining a region's economic exit option, regional oil creates incentives to secede to prevent future government exploitation.
+Combining these empirical considerations with the logic of Lemma 4 and Propositions 2 and 3 explains the redistributive grievances linkage between regional oil production and civil war onset.
+By undermining a region's economic exit option and facilitating high government taxes, regional oil production creates incentives to secede to prevent future government exploitation.
 Evidence from a wide range of oil-rich regions that have fought separatist civil wars supports this argument.
 In Iraq, Kurds have historically claimed that the oil-rich Kirkuk area "is Kurdish and therefore must be part of any Kurdish autonomous area.
 They further claim they should receive a percentage of oil revenues from the area" (Zanger, 2002, 41), contrary to Saddam Hussein's strategy of siphoning oil revenues from the north.
 In Angola, Cabinda (which produces most of the country's oil) is "one of the poorest provinces in Angola.
 An agreement in 1996 between the national and provincial governments stipulated that 10% of Cabinda's taxes on oil revenues should be given back to the province, but Cabindans often feel that these revenues are not benefiting the population as a whole" (Porto, 2003, 3).

 Documenting this pattern more systematically, Table 2 lists every oil-rich region that has initiated a separatist civil war, and the note below the table describes the sample.
-For most of these conflicts, Rustad and Binningsbø (2012) code whether or not there is evidence that the conflict was related to the distribution of natural resource revenues.
-According to the codebook, "Two types of distributional issues are considered: distribution of the natural resource itself such as land, water or agricultural products, and conflicts over the distribution of natural resource revenues."
-Ten of the 12 oil-separatist cases in their dataset exhibit evidence of distribution.
+For most of these conflicts, Rustad and Binningsbø (2012) code an indicator variable for whether the distribution of natural resource revenues influenced the conflict.
+Their codebook states: "Two types of distributional issues are considered: distribution of the natural resource itself such as land, water or agricultural products, and conflicts over the distribution of natural resource revenues."
+Ten of the 12 oil-separatist cases in their dataset exhibit evidence of redistributive grievances.